core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

   * It does not provide any further client-side, transport-specific information.

   Assuming that the group information data has a format consistent with the 'tp_info' array of the informative response (see {{sssec-transport-specific-encoding}}), this means that the 'tp_info' array includes only the 'tpi_server' element specifying a CRI with addressing information PRX_ADDR and PRX_PORT (i.e., targeting PRX).
-That is, 'tp_info' does not include any further alements, regardless of what is expected per the transport used.
+That is, 'tp_info' does not include the 'tpi_details' element, regardless of what is expected per the transport used.

 ## Taking Part in Group Observations # {#rev-proxy-main-process}